This is a question we get asked a lot.

 - Has a duration of 12 months or longer (short dated tariffs provide no certainty for consumers and cannot be compared on an annual basis).

 - Is widely available to consumers (excludes exclusive deals).

 - Does not have onerous payment conditions – for example taking money out of customer accounts before supply start date.

 * There may be cheaper tariffs that do not meet these criteria but they are excluded from our analysis for comparability reasons.

 Your actual savings will depend upon your personal circumstances and are affected by the following factors; where you live, how much energy you use, how you choose to pay for that energy (it can make a big difference), your meter type and, most importantly, which supplier and tariff you are currently on.
 To get a customised quote please pop your post-code into the box below.

 If you are new to switching you might want to read our Energy Switching Guide first.

-This page is updated monthly so please check back regularly to get the latest insights on what’s happening with UK domestic energy prices.
+This page is updated frequently so please check back regularly to get the latest insights on what’s happening with UK domestic energy prices.

 Last update; 16 January 2019